Leafie, A Hen into the Wild: Characters

-One-Eye is portrayed as the antagonist in the story, as she persists in hunting Leafie and the ducks for food.
-She is a predator feared by those who live in the brier patch and everglades, and only eats live prey and those that catches her interest.
+One-Eye is a female scarred weaseless portrayed as the antagonist in the story, as she persists in hunting Leafie and the ducks, reaching the top of food chain.
+She is a monstrous predator feared by those who live in the brier patch and everglades, and only eats live prey and those that catches her interest.
 During her first fight with Wanderer, she lost an eye during the struggle, but managed very well without it afterwards.
-However, at the end of the story, it is revealed that she is not actually evil, just trying to provide food for her family as she became a mother too.
+However, at the end of the story, it is revealed that she is not actually evil, just trying to provide food for her pups as she became a mother too.
+She is the only mustelid character in film, has vocal animal sound effect noises like big cats (mountain lion, leopard, jaguar etc), wolves, foxes and crocodiles (snap only).